-ZM is an 86-year-old male with a history of diabetes, high cholesterol, hypertension, surgically debrided diabetic foot ulcers, MRSA, and iron deficiency anemia.
-He was enrolled in PACE with complaining of constant fatigue.
-The medical director suspected that the man’s meatless diet was at least partially to blame for the fatigue, but asked the CareKinesis clinical pharmacist to perform a CMR (Comprehensive Medication Review) to rule out medications as the cause.
+An 86-year-old male PACE participant with a history of diabetes, high cholesterol, hypertension, surgically debrided diabetic foot ulcers, Methicillin-resistant Staphylococcus aureus (MRSA), and iron deficiency anemia complained of constant fatigue.
+The medical director suspected that the participant’s meatless diet was partially to blame for the fatigue and asked the CareKinesis clinical pharmacist to perform a Comprehensive Medication Review (CMR) to rule out medications as the cause.

 |Citracal 500/400 + D||1 tab daily as a calcium supplement|

 |Vitamin B-12 1000 mcg||1 tab daily as a supplement|